Our Covid-19 Response

+We remain committed to inspiring hope in our community through this crisis.
 Out of an abundance of caution and to assist with our nation’s preventative efforts, the Council of Churches of the Ozarks is modifying programs because the safety of our guests, volunteers, and employees is our top priority.
-Along with our routine safety standards and procedures, we will be taking additional precautions with the Coronavirus (COVID-19) concern.
+Along with our routine safety standards and procedures, we will continue to take additional precautions with the Coronavirus (COVID-19) concern.

 All Council of Churches services will be taking the following actions: